-Gold Standard Services
+Gold Standard Testing & Evaluations

 To accurately diagnose an Autism Spectrum Disorder, we recommend a thorough and multidisciplinary series of evaluations and examinations.
 “One size” does not fit all, our CNNH professional team will tailor evaluations and testing recommendations based upon an individual’s specific needs.
 Evaluations and testing utilized at CNNH’s Autism Center may include: